Would you like to sell cars or become an automotive dealer in the province of Ontario?

 Students must contact one of the test sites to book an appointment.

-- students can call one of the test sites directly to book the appointment
+- You can call one of the test sites directly to book the appointment

 Please note, you may only take the test once.
 You must choose if you would like to take the test online or in person.
 You will only have one chance to take the test per course registration.
 If you choose to take the test in person, you cannot complete the test online.
 If you choose to complete the test online, you cannot take the test in person.
 Regardless of how the test is taken, the difficulty level is the same.

-Test results will be provided to students by email and this can take up to five business days after the test date.
+Test results will be provided to you by email and this can take up to five business days after the test date.
 Test results will also be sent to OMVIC.

-If students breach any of these conditions, it may be considered cheating and the student’s conduct will be recorded and this information may be reported to OMVIC.
+If you breach any of these conditions, it may be considered cheating and your conduct will be recorded and this information may be reported to OMVIC.
 View Georgian College’s academic policy regarding misconduct.

 Frequently asked questions (FAQs)